Edwin-Mayieka/JobHunter/README.md

 # JobHunter
 A application for keeping tabs on job applications.
 Helps in tracking the status and data of numerous job applications.
+JobHunter is an all-in-one job search management application that makes it easy to keep track of your job search progress.
+With JobHunter, you can efficiently manage numerous job applications and keep track of their status at every stage of the interview process.
+The app sends you notifications of upcoming interviews, so you can always stay on top of your schedule.
+You can also log the status of each application, from initial submission to final decision, and receive reminders to follow up on any outstanding applications.
+Overall, JobHunter simplifies the job search process, allowing you to focus on finding your dream job.